azecdev90/azecdev90/README.md

 ### Hi there 👋

 My name is *Amir Zec*.
 I am backend web developer based in *Sarajevo*, *Bosnia and Herzegovina*.
+Currently,
-Currently, I am working as a freelance developer.
+I am working as a freelance developer.
 On this Github profile, you can check some of my latest works.
 If you have any question, don't hesitate to contact me.

-About me 👇
+Meet me better 👇
 ```php
 <?php
 namespace GitHub\azecdev90\azecdev90;